johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

   </tr>
 </table>

-I recommend saving these settings as presets so you can conveniently switch between them (loading a filter preset won't restart the emulated machine).
-The quick & easy way is to download [my preset pack](files/WinUAE-Commodore-1084S-ShaderPack-v2.zip), load the configs (I've included one for every scaler setting) and then create filter presets for each.
-Filter presets don't get saved as files in the config folder (probably they're stored in the registry), hence this is the workaround I recommend.
-Don't worry about the NTSC presets just yet, we'll get to them in the next section.
+I recommend settings these up as presets so you can conveniently switch between them (loading a filter preset won't restart the emulated machine).
+The quick & easy way is to download [my preset pack](files/WinUAE-Commodore-1084S-ShaderPack-v3.zip), open the included `winuae.ini` file, and copy the contents of the `[FilterPresets]` section into your own WinUAE config.
+Don't worry about the NTSC presets and interlace-supporting variants just yet, we'll get to them a bit later.

 ![Filter resize presets](img/winuae-filter-resize-presets.png)

-As shown on the **Filter** screenshot above, if you only want period-correct scaling but don't care about the CRT shader (in which case you're missing out a lot, of course, but whatever 😎), you'll need to use the **Point-Prescale** shader in **slot 0** with both horizontal and vertical oversample factors set
+As shown on the filter settings screenshot, if you only want period-correct scaling but don't care about the CRT shader (in which case you're missing out a lot, of course, but whatever 😎), you'll need to use the **Point-Prescale** shader in **slot 0** with both horizontal and vertical oversample factors set